Benefits of Regular Data Center Audits

 - Equipment age

 - Current performance level

 Depending on your organization, and the types of data your data center processes and stores, there are many standards and guidelines to follow.
 A few examples:

 - PCI: to ensure that acceptable practices are in place to protect credit card data

-- HIPAA: to ensure that protected health information is stored and hosted online in accordance with HIPAA hosting standards, and that stored data is protected and available only to people who are authorized to view them
+- HIPAA: to ensure that protected health information is stored and hosted online following HIPAA hosting standards, and that stored data is protected and available only to people who are authorized to view them

 - Sarbanes-Oxley (SOX): to ensure proper management of electronic records

 An audit to verify standards compliance results in documentation that proper policies and procedures are in place to meet requirements set forth by these standards.